 Students in first grade will learn about art elements and principles in a way that prepares them for art throughout Lower School.
-The students will be led in art activities by their homeroom teacher and will be allowed to creatively express themselves while displaying their knowledge of art in both the classroom as well as application to real-world situations.
+The students will be led in art activities by their homeroom teacher and will be allowed to creatively express themselves while displaying their knowledge of art in both in the classroom as well as application to real-world situations.

 Through modeled, shared, small group and one-on-one reading, students develop skills in re-telling, making connections, making predictions, sequencing, and synthesizing.
 A large variety of book-study units on fiction, non-fiction, poetry, and multicultural books are used to help students learn to read for meaning.
 Phonemic awareness is emphasized through letter/sound association, hard-consonant sounds, hard and soft-vowel sounds, and digraphs and blends.
 By using guided reading, independent work, sight-word practice, and comprehension exercises, the children will increase their confidence and reading abilities.
 Through creative writing projects, students will build spelling, punctuation, and grammar skills.
-Students practice descriptive, narrative, and expository writing.
+Students practice descriptive, narrative, and expository writing throughout the year.
 The students will have many opportunities to write creatively and work through the writing process.
 Writing is integrated into science, social studies, and math.

 Our Singapore Math program focuses on concrete, pictorial, and abstract skills, as well as model drawing and problem-solving strategies.
 This allows the students to approach math in a meaningful way and understand mathematical concepts first and then learn and use formulaic expressions.
 The curriculum introduces and reinforces counting, number bonds, addition and subtraction, numerical patterns, money, time, non-standard measurement, capacity, and beginner multiplication and division.
 Students are given daily opportunities to apply their skills to word problem and problem-solving activities.